QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 const char * input,

-Decodes a Base64 string to a byte array.
+Decode a Base64-encoded string to a byte array.

 Parameters